-The City of Eureka Housing Authority (CEHA) has set out to reposition its traditional public housing.
-This report provides a detailed analysis of CEHA's existing condition and offers a repositioning recommendation that results in more households served and improves the physical and financial soundness of the portfolio.
+The Housing Authority of the City of Eureka (HACE) has set out to reposition its traditional public housing.
+This report provides a detailed analysis of HACE's existing condition and offers a repositioning recommendation that results in more households served and improves the physical and financial soundness of the portfolio.

-CEHA is organized as a corporate and public body as defined by California law, to develop, own, and operate affordable housing.
-CEHA is governed by a volunteer Board of Commissioners.
-Relevant to CEHA's repositioning plan is the close operational arrangement with the County of Humboldt Housing Authority (CHHA) which administers a Housing Choice Voucher (Section 8) program.
-CEHA will work closely with CHHA throughout the implementation of this repositioning plan.
+HACE is organized as a corporate and public body as defined by California law, to develop, own, and operate affordable housing.
+HACE is governed by a volunteer Board of Commissioners.
+Relevant to HACE's repositioning plan is the close operational arrangement with the Housing Authority of the County of Humboldt (HACH) which administers a Housing Choice Voucher (Section 8) program.
+HACE will work closely with HACH throughout the implementation of this repositioning plan.

-CEHA owns and operates 196 traditional public housing units across 12 separate properties.
+HACE owns and operates 196 traditional public housing units across 12 separate properties.
 Among the households served, there are approximately 500 total residents.
 Median income of households is \$17,604.
 Over half of the households served have incomes less than 30% of the area median income.
-CEHA provides a critical housing resource in the City of Eureka.
+HACE provides a critical housing resource in the City of Eureka.

-Buildings in the CEHA portfolio were constructed between 1952 and 1983.
+Buildings in the HACE portfolio were constructed between 1952 and 1983.
 Given the age, expected capital needs and general maintenance needs exist.
 Additionally, due to changes in the zoning code, there are properties with capacity for more units on the same sites.
-This presents an opportunity to leverage CEHA's land resources for additional units.
+This presents an opportunity to leverage HACE's land resources for additional units.

-An evaluation of physical, financial, and social information related to CEHA portfolio was completed to understand existing conditions and opportunities available.
+An evaluation of physical, financial, and social information related to HACE portfolio was completed to understand existing conditions and opportunities available.
 Details are provided in the body and attachment to this report.
 This quantitative analysis was used as a basis for recommendations.
-Additionally, CEHA sought input from community stakeholders with insight and direct experience with affordable housing in the City of Eureka.
+Additionally, HACE sought input from community stakeholders with insight and direct experience with affordable housing in the City of Eureka.